rennycodes/tic-tac-toe/README.md

 # Tic-Tac-Toe Game

 This is a simple command-line implementation of the classic Tic-Tac-Toe game written in Python.
-The game allows two players to take turns to make their moves.

 ## How to Play